ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-.
 Baking is a more economi­
 cal mode of cooking than roasting, es­
 pecially iu small families where econ­
 omical stoves, or ranges with side ovens
 are used.
 In baking there is less loss of
 weight than in roasting, as the first is
-much less drie
+much less dried
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:pst:batch_pst_deike_ver01:data:sn84026259:00280776099:1878021401:0290/pct:43.531977,74.411765,11.991279,3.403361/!600,600/0/default.jpg"/>
 </td>